 Variation in foraging strategies of individuals remains an intriguing topic [1,12–16].
-Existing evidence demonstrates not only the variation per se but consistent inter-individual differences in the average level of a behaviour displayed across a range of contexts (Carere and Maestripieri 2013) and in response to environmental variation (Nussey et al. 2007; Dingemanse et al. 2009).
-Within a species/population, individuals usually represent a full continuum of a given behavioural display, with two polar-opposite phenotypes (e.g. high and low exploratory behaviour) and various intermediate forms in between.
-Importantly, fitness advantages of contrasting behaviours may differ in various contexts, sometimes dramatically [18].
-For example, highly exploratory behaviour can be advantageous in conditions of resource competition but disadvantageous in a higher predation pressure environment [18–21].
-Despite growing number of studies showing both directly and indirectly behavioural variability in the performance of various strategies, it is still not entirely recognized what could be fitness consequences of variation in these additional dimensions of behavior in foraging performance.
+Existing evidence demonstrates not only the variation per se but consistent inter-individual differences in the average level of a behavior displayed across a range of contexts (Carere and Maestripieri 2013) and in response to environmental variation (Nussey et al. 2007; Dingemanse et al. 2009).
+Within a species/population, individuals usually represent a full continuum of a given behavioral display, with two polar-opposite phenotypes (e.g. high and low exploratory behavior) and various intermediate forms in between.
+Importantly, fitness advantages of contrasting behaviors may differ in various contexts, sometimes dramatically [18].
+For example, highly exploratory behavior can be advantageous in conditions of resource competition but disadvantageous in a higher predation pressure environment [18–21].
+Despite growing number of studies showing high behavioral variability in foraging performance in animals, it is still not entirely recognized what could be fitness consequences of this variation.

-The fitness payoffs of a behavior is likely to be a main source of the observed variation in foraging strategy [11,18,22].
-Under variable conditions, a diversity of behavioral strategies can be mantained if different performance results in different cost and benefits in different contexts.
-If so, performance may vary as a function of the interactions between social and/or ecological selective forces, which can help reveal the complex interplay of intrisic and extrinsic factors shaping behavioral variability [23–26].
+The fitness payoff of a behavior under different scenarios is likely to be a main source maintaining the observed variation in foraging strategy [11,18,22].
+Under variable conditions, a diversity of behavioral strategies can be maintained if a different performance results in different cost and benefits for different contexts.
+If so, performance may vary as a function of interactions between social and/or ecological selective forces, which can help to reveal the complex interplay of intrinsic and extrinsic factors shaping behavioral variability [23–26].

-Here, we examined the fitness consequences of various behavioural strategies during foraging in wild ranging, Long-billed Hermit hummingbirds (LBHs, Phaethornis longirostris).
-Hummingbirds are known for their extreme metabolism with a high need for energy intake that makes them constantly motivated to forage [27].
-As such, they are expected to be under strong selection for maximing foraging efficiency which can have an important effect on fitness.
-This is particularly significant for trap-lining foraging species, which use flowers, dispersed across the habitat in a route-like fashion [28,29].
-Free foranging foraging entails a period of high vulnerability, exploited by a wide range of predators [30–35], which in turn, results in a trade-off between efficient foraging and risk avoidance.
-The differential payoffs in the selective landscape given by these two factors are expected to shape foraging strategies of the hummingbirds.[29][29]
+Here, we examined the fitness consequences of various behavioral strategies during foraging in wild ranging hummingbirds.
+This avian group is known for their extreme metabolism with a high need for energy intake that makes them constantly motivated to forage [27].
+As such, they are expected to be under strong selection for maximizing foraging efficiency, which can have a considerable effect on the fitness.
+This is particularly significant for trap-lining foraging species, move around in a route-like fashion across the habitat to visit dispersed flower patches [28,29].
+Such a free foranging strategy entails a period of high vulnerability of foraging individuals, exploited by a wide range of predators [30–35], which in turn, results in a trade-off between efficient foraging and risk avoidance.
+The differential payoffs in the selective landscape given by these two factors are expected to shape foraging strategies of the hummingbirds.

+In this study we studied the foraging behavior of the Long-billed Hermit hummingbird (LBH, Phaethornis longirostris).
+The species is a relatively large size hummingbird of humid neo-tropical lowlands.
+It exhibits a lekking mating system in which males sing and display from traditional areas inside the forest for mate attraction, during an eight month breeding season (Stiles & Wolf 1979).
+Unlike many hummingbirds, hermits do not defend a patch of flowers but visit widely scattered flowers in a foraging route (i.e. trap-lining).
+Aggressive interactions related to disputes over lek territories are common [29].
+Floaters can be found singing from perches of territorial males while the latter are absent foraging.
+Territorial ownership is typically regained after an aggressive interaction with intruders, suggesting a selective pressure to reduce foraging time and increase territory attendance.
+Indeed, more efficient foraging males are more likely to own a lek territory [29].